Nexmo/station/_documentation/redact/guides/developer-field-usage-guidance.md

 * `brand`
 * `sender_id`

-## Stitch
+## Conversation API

-Stitch resources can be fully controlled by customers using the related APIs.
-If any end user personal data is deliberately placed in a Stitch resource such as a user or message, the resource's PUT or DELETE methods may be used to remove this data later.
+Conversation resources can be fully controlled by customers using the related APIs.
+If any end user personal data is deliberately placed in a Conversation resource such as a user or message, the resource's PUT or DELETE methods may be used to remove this data later.